 We also discussed our prospect generator strategy and our recent staking and land acquisitions.
 We’re looking to bring in other partner companies that can advance these projects, to provide additional news flow, and also to provide cash for Skyharbour.

 We have recently added to our team and board of directors with the addition of Joseph Gallucci.
 Joe is a capital markets executive with over 15 years of experience in investment banking and equity research focused on mining and is currently the Managing Director and the Head of Mining Investment Banking at Laurentian Bank Securities Inc. His career has spanned across various firms including BMO Capital Markets, GMP Securities, Dundee Securities, and he was a founding principal of VIII Capital where he led the Mining Investment Banking Team.

 Lastly, I think the uranium market timing is excellent.
-We’re seeing a rise in U3O8 prices, and hopefully that will continue through 2020 and into 2021.
+We’re seeing a rise in U3O8 prices, and hopefully that will continue through 2021.

 You also have to keep in mind that Skyharbour is one of the few remaining active uranium exploration and development companies in all of North America.

 It's one of the few go-to names if you want exposure to high-grade discovery potential, exposure to strategic partnerships with Denison Mines and Orano, exposure to a team with valuable M&A experience that’s made multiple high-grade uranium discoveries in the past.